CJLove/config-cpp/README.md

 - unmarshalling configuration data to native C++ types where supported
 - setting defaults
 - TODO: reading from environment variables
-- TODO: reading from command line flags
+- reading from command line flags
 - live watching and re-reading of config files or Kubernetes ConfigMaps

 ConfigCpp uses the following precedence order.
 Each item takes precedence over the item(s) below it: